unchartedsoftware/aperture-tiles/docs/src/docs/installation/readme.md

 ##<a name="source-code"></a>Source Code

 The Aperture Tiles source code is available on [GitHub](https://github.com/oculusinfo/aperture-tiles).
-Aperture Tiles is dependent on the *master* branch of ApertureJS source code, which you can also download from [GitHub](https://github.com/oculusinfo/aperturejs/tree/master).
+Aperture Tiles is dependent on the *master* branch of Aperture JS source code, which you can also download from [GitHub](https://github.com/oculusinfo/aperturejs/tree/master).
 To install both projects:

-1. Run the `mvn install` command in the *aperture* folder found in the root ApertureJS directory.
+1. Run the `mvn install` command in the *aperture* folder found in the root Aperture JS directory.
 2. Run the `mvn install` command in the root Aperture Tiles directory.

 ###<a name="environment-variables"></a>Environment Variables